It’s not me, It’s you.

 I was working creating some classes for work and my plus account had lapsed.
 I caught it about a week and a half after it had lapsed and renewed my plus account.
 However because there was a lapse in my account they had REMOVED every single one of my original files.
 And any 1080 versions of any files I had.

 That was the exact reason I had been using Vimeo.
 As a way to archive my original files.
-That really stung, but its not like YouTube can do that right?
+That really stung, but its not like YouTube can do better than a paid platform right?

-Wrong- Using Google checkout I can download a master archive of all the original videos I’ve uploaded to YouTube in their original quality.
-The problem is its 1 big archive not individual videos.
-But Hey For me that’s actually better so I can just grab 1 large file instead of 300 other ones I’ll forget about.
+Wrong- Using Google checkout I can download a master archive of all the original videos I’ve uploaded to YouTube in their original qualit and their original codec!
+Have a 4k master in prores 4444?
+No problem.
+The one catch is its 1 big archive, not individual videos.
+But hey, for me that’s actually better so I can just grab 1 large file instead of 300 other ones I’ll forget about.

 Like I mentioned with analytics before, Vimeo use to be great.
 For a fee.
 You need a Plus account to access them and with YouTube it’s free.
 For me its even better as the analytics are far more detailed for no extra fee.
 And the analytics make more sense.
 I can see things like growth over a week or 28 days 90 days etc. In Vimeo the default is week, month year all time.
 I just find I need to click more on different topics on Vimeo in general to get to the info I want.

 I also mentioned privacy protection for my videos.
 While it is great to have on Vimeo, YouTube currently doesn’t offer it.
 What they do have is something just as good (for me).
 Just share a private link.
 Chances are if that important to have a password it’s going to only a few people at all.
 And they are most likely trusted.
 So for me, this solution is great.
 In fact if it’s that sensitive you may not want to use YouTube or Vimeo at all, and instead transfer it instead.